taosourcerer/source/README.md

 ### Inferential distance reduction

-Our species lived through a number of revolutions in information technology.
+Our species lived through several revolutions in information technology.
 The first one was the invention of language.
-Prior to that communication was very limited indeed, there was no capacity for culture.
+Before that, communication was very limited, there was no capacity for culture.
 The next revolution was writing, necessary for civilization.
 Then math, necessary for technology.
 Then computation, necessary for advanced technology.